 Tired of the traditional look of terracotta plant pots?
 Spice them up with a fresh coat of paint.
 Add a bit of color to your garden by adding hand painted plant pots that fit your style.
-Or create a cute theme for your indoor herb garden by painting a matching set.
+Or create a cute theme by painting a matching set.

 Before You Start Painting Terracotta Pots

 But there are a few things to do before you start painting terracotta pots.
 So, before I jump into the steps, let’s talk about what kind of paint to use, how to prepare clay pots for painting, and whether or not you need to seal your pots before painting them.

 Then I will show you the exact steps I use for my method of painting clay pots.
 This method will work whether you want to paint large terracotta flower pots, mini terracotta pots, or any size in between.

 What Kind Of Paint To Use On Terracotta Pots

 The best paint to use on clay pots… well, I’m not sure if there is only one type of paint that is considered the best.
 In my experience, acrylic and spray paint are both paints suitable for terracotta pots.